DMTF/Redfish-Service-Validator/README.md

 TargetIP = <<IPv4 address of the system under test>> UserName = <<User ID of Administrator on the system>> Password = <<Password of the Administrator>>
 * 2. The Tool has an option to ignore SSL certificate check if certificate is not installed on the client system.
 The certificate check can be switched on or off using the below parameter of the config.ini file.
-By default the parameter is set to ‘Off’
+By default the parameter is set to ‘Off’.
+UseSSL determines whether or not the https protocol is used.
+If it is `Off`, it will also disable certification.
 [Options]
+UseSSL = <<On / Off>>
 CertificateCheck = <<On / Off>>
-* 3. Other  attributes under the “[Options]” section have schema specific implementations as described below MetadataFilePath – This attribute points to the location of the DMTF schema file location.
+* 3. Other  attributes under the “[Options]” section have schema specific implementations as described below GetOnlyMode - Only test properties that require GET responses, ignoring PATCH, PUT and other modifying requests.
+MetadataFilePath – This attribute points to the location of the DMTF schema file location.
 This need not be modified and defaults to .\SchemaFiles\*
 SystemState – This attribute value is used in specific schemas where Power or Reset actions are checked for conformance.
 Set this value to ‘On’ if system should be powered up after each test or ‘Off’ if system should be shut down after each test.
 Session_UserName & Session_Password – These attributes are used to create a session in addition to the default UserName/Password combination available under [SystemInformation] section.
 Leave these attributes blank if only Administrator credentials are to be used for session specific tests.